hadizz/bitpin-challenge/README.md

 - [x] detail page summary
 - [ ] change service from ir to org if network error
 - [x] dark theme
+- [ ] search utility for list page
 - [ ] swipe for changing tabs

+not good with candle stick
+mobile design
+multiple layout for order sell and buy should select order sell or buy or trade list together swipe feature